-This course is a seminar and will study and reflect on sexual and domestic violence especially as it relates to women and children.
-The course will include an ethical, theological, and Christological investigation of scripture, doctrine, and church tradition, toward developing strategies of pastoral intervention, prevention, and pastoral care.
-Particular attention will be paid to the intersection of race, class, and gender as a way of understanding the particularities of this universal experience of violence and its subsequent impact on individuals, communities, and families.
+This course is a seminar and will study and reflect on sexual and domes c violence especially as it relates to women and children.
+The course will include an ethical, theological, and Christological inves ga on of scripture, doctrine, and church tradi on, toward developing strategies of pastoral interven on, preven on, and pastoral care.
+Par cular at en on will be paid to the intersec on of race, class, and gender as a way of understanding the par culari es of this universal experience of violence and its subsequent impact on individuals, communi es, and families.